Tyrrrz/CliWrap/Readme.md

 });
 ```

-Using reactive extensions, you can do a lot of different things with event streams, including filtering, transforming, reducing, merging, etc.
+In this case, `Observe()` starts the command and returns an `IObservable<CommandEvent>`.
+You can use the set of extensions provided by [Rx.NET](https://github.com/dotnet/reactive) to transform, filter, throttle, and otherwise manipulate the stream.
+There is no locking in this scenario so the data is pushed as soon as it's available.

-There also overloads for `Observe()` that accept encoding options and provide cancellation support.
+Both `ListenAsync()` and `Observe()` also have overloads that accept custom encoding and/or a cancellation token.

 ### Piping

 Most of the features you've seen so far are based on CliWrap's core model of piping.
 It lets you redirect input and output streams of the underlying process to form a complex execution pipeline.

-To facilitate piping, `Command` object has three methods: `WithStandardInputPipe(PipeSource source)`, `WithStandardOutputPipe(PipeTarget target)`, `WithStandardErrorPipe(PipeTarget target)`, which let you specify how you want to have the streams redirected.
-Similarly to other `WithXyz()` methods, these produce new immutable commands, so any existing command instances are unaffected.
+To facilitate piping, `Command` object has three methods:

+- `WithStandardInputPipe(PipeSource source)`
+- `WithStandardOutputPipe(PipeTarget target)`
+- `WithStandardErrorPipe(PipeTarget target)`

 By default, every command is piped from `PipeSource.Null` and is itself piped to `PipeTarget.Null`, which are CliWrap's equivalents of `/dev/null`.
 You can change that and, for example, have the command pipe its standard input from one file and redirect its standard output to another: